New in 8.0

 - Tag System - The Ignition Tag System was updated for performance, functionality, extensibility, and efficiency.
 This means Tag properties can be edited individually, users can create and edit UDTs much faster, and with the use of Binding Transforms, it even takes bindings to the next level.

-- Security - Perspective introduces some new and improved security concepts to Ignition: SSL for communication encryption, authentication, permission levels, Two-Factor Authentication, and more.
+- Security - Perspective introduces some new and improved security concepts to Ignition: SSL for communication encryption, authentication, permission levels, and Two-Factor Authentication.

 - Project System - Improvements to concurrent editing, version control, and pushing resources to an enterprise, thus providing better development and production environments.

 - Client Launchers - Improvements to the Vision Client Launcher including embedding Java make it easier than ever to use Ignition.

 These systems are all very different in scope, some updates will definitely standout, and some will be transparent.
 For example, Perspective is a new way to create a user interface and may take a little while to learn whereas the Tag System changes are mostly behind-the-scenes and you will be able to dive right in and start using them immediately.

 Perspective is a brand new module that is the next generation visualization system for industrial applications, optimized specifically for mobile devices.
 It's compatible with any device type such smartphones, tablets, touchscreens, laptops and desktop computers, and adapts to fit screens of any size and orientation, and gracefully scales when launched on any size multi-touch device.